Boulevard Utara Summarecon Mall LRT station

-Boulevard Utara Station (or Boulevard Utara Summarecon Mall Station, with Summarecon granted for naming rights) is a light rail station of the Jakarta LRT Line A. The station is located at East Kelapa Gading, Kelapa Gading, North Jakarta.
+Boulevard Utara Station (or Boulevard Utara Summarecon Mall Station, with Summarecon Agung granted for naming rights) is a light rapid transit station of the Jakarta LRT Southern Line in Jakarta, Indonesia.
+The station is located at East Kelapa Gading, Kelapa Gading, North Jakarta.

-The station is one of the six stations of the first phase of Jakarta LRT Line A which opened on 1 December 2019.
+The station is one of the six stations of the first phase of Jakarta LRT Southern Line which opened on 1 December 2019.
 The station is also connected with Mal Kelapa Gading (MKG) where MKG also provides park and ride facilities for LRT passengers.